Kaltsoon/data-management-and-databases/slidev/12-database-transactions.md

 - If a statement **completes successfully**, it is **committed**
 - If a statement **encounters any error**, it is **rolled back**
 - That is, no changes can be rolled back after the statement has been successfully executed
-- This is the default transaction management mode in SQL Server, MariaDB, and PostgreSQL
+- This is the default transaction management mode in SQL Server, MariaDB, and PostgreSQL.

 ```sql
 INSERT INTO Account (balance) VALUES (0) -- automatically committed